People often hear the word “advocacy” and think of professional lobbyists. Advocacy is much more than lobbying – and anyone can be an advocate!

 Looking to get involved with the ALICE report or United Way's advocacy work?
 Contact Malcolm Furgol at firstname.lastname@example.org.

-The January 2017 release of the ALICE Report for Maryland has changed the way that UWFC thinks about community needs.
-ALICE (Asset Limited, Income Constrained, and Employed) shows the true basic cost of living (otherwise known as the ALICE threshold) of each county in Maryland.
-The report suggests that Frederick County has the highest ALICE threshold of any jurisdiction in Maryland.
-Further, the data show that 32% of Frederick County households qualify as ALICE and are at risk of financial hardship, poverty and/or homelessness.
+The ALICE Report for Maryland has changed the way that UWFC thinks about community needs.
+ALICE (Asset Limited, Income Constrained, and Employed) shows the true baseline cost of living of each county in Maryland.
+Frederick County has the highest ALICE survival threshold of any jurisdiction in Maryland.
+This means that it costs more to afford the combined annual cost of basic housing, child care, food, transportation, health care and other necessities for working individuals in Frederick County than in any other county in Maryland.
+Based on these and other compelling needs, UWFC has compiled this 2019 Advocacy Platform*.

 UWFC supports creative and effective programs and projects that will work to resolve Frederick County’s affordable housing crisis.
-According to the Affordable Housing Council report, Frederick County is 5,700 affordable units short to meet current demand.
-The ALICE Report describes housing affordability in Frederick County as “Poor,” the lowest possible rating.
-Furthermore, in future years, affordable housing credits through the QAP should be directed to Frederick County as a “Community of Opportunity.”
+According to the Frederick County Affordable Housing Needs Assessment, the county is 5,700 affordable units short of meeting current demand even if the over 300 housing units in the construction pipeline are completed.
+The need is urgent: 49% of renters and 22% of owners spend more than 30% of their monthly income on housing, leaving little to cover all other expenses.
+UWFC also advocates that in future years, competitive affordable housing tax credits through the state Qualified Allocation Plan be directed to Frederick County as a “Community of Opportunity.”

-The Frederick County community needs access to a 24-hour detox facility for drug addiction.
+Provide access to a 24-hour detox facility for residents in crisis

-UWFC supports the recommendation of the Behavioral Health Workgroup of the Frederick County Health Department’s Local Health Improvement Plan to provide immediate and adequate access to detox services for Frederick County residents in crisis.
-Our communities continue to struggle with what has been declared both a state and national public health emergency of opiate abuse.
-Despite progress made introducing Naloxone to reduce the number of deaths by opiate overdoses in Frederick County, there has been a disturbing increase in deaths by overdose of synthetic opioids such as fentanyl (from two in 2013 to 49 in 2016).
+UWFC supports the recommendation of the Frederick County Health Department’s Local Health Improvement Plan to provide immediate and adequate access to detox services for Frederick County residents in crisis.
+Our communities continue to struggle with a national public health emergency of opiate abuse.
+Despite progress made introducing Naloxone to reduce the number of deaths by opiate overdoses in Frederick County, there has been a disturbing increase in deaths by overdose of synthetic opioids such as fentanyl (from two in 2013 to over 50 in 2018).
+We applaud Frederick County government for dedicating $500,000 towards the establishment of a detox center, and recommend that the state government also financially support this much needed service beyond the $200,000 already committed through the county health department.

-Maryland’s Earned Income Tax Credit (EITC) should include access for younger workers and those not claiming dependents.
+Expand eligibility for Maryland’s Earned Income Tax Credit (EITC) for single workers and increase the credit for workers not claiming dependents

-UWFC supports lowering the state EITC age requirement to 18, increasing the income threshold to $23,000 for single filers and increasing the state’s EITC to 100% of the Federal EITC and 28% for filers with dependents.
-The policy would provide an average benefit of $375 to 240,000 ALICE households.
+UWFC supports increasing the income threshold to $23,000 for single filers and increasing the state’s EITC to 100% of the Federal EITC for filers not claiming dependents.
+These policies would provide an average benefit of $375 to thousands of working ALICE households.

 About United Way of Frederick County

 UWFC partners include global, national and local businesses, nonprofits, government, civic and faith-based organizations, along with educators, health providers, senior citizens, students, and others.
-UWFC provides grants to local nonprofits, offers programs such as free tax preparation and matched savings, mobilizes volunteers, and engages in public policy advocacy.
+The organization provides grants to local nonprofits, offers programs such as free tax preparation and matched savings through the Prosperity Center, mobilizes volunteers, and engages in public policy advocacy.
+To learn more about United Way of Frederick County and how one can get involved, please visit UnitedWayFrederick.org.